Google Cloud Hybrid Connectivity – IC, VPN & NCC

 • Cloud VPN is quick to set up (as compared to Interconnect)

-• Each Cloud VPN tunnel can support up to 3 Gbps total for ingress and egress, but available bandwidth depends on the connectivity
+• Each Cloud VPN tunnel can support up to 3 Gbps total for ingress and egress, but available bandwidth depends on the connectivity.
+Bandwidth can be increased by adding more tunnels.

 • Choose Cloud VPN to encrypt traffic to Google Cloud, or with lower throughput solution, or experimenting with migrating the workloads to Google Cloud